 The design and structure of the exposition should support the research presentation and illustrate the research dimension of artistic practice.
 The design is one element of the exposition and is assessed as part of it.
 Authors are encouraged to seek bold solutions that illustrate the topic in an ideal manner.
 Registered users can access more detailed instructions in RC: http://www.researchcatalogue.net/portal/register

-Please note: to link to a particular issue of RUUKKU, use the format (e.g.) http://ruukku-journal.fi/en/issues/9 instead of the front page which always displays the latest issue.
+For authors: To link to a particular issue of RUUKKU, please use the format (e.g.) http://ruukku-journal.fi/en/issues/9 instead of the front page which always displays the latest issue.